-- CTI-CFF can enhance the impact of its work in the current priority seascapes and in the priority sites by bridging private sector corporate responsibility with enabling policies for sustainable fisheries and sustainable marine tourism. - CTI-CFF can expand its work by demonstrating the value of the CTI-CFF regional collaboration and partnerships to create impacts at larger scales and with other government agencies and international development partners and also with additional ocean-using sectors. - CTI-CFF can sustain its work by mobilizing finance strategies and resources for initiatives led by empowered and able communities, by private sector actors and by local leaders that contribute significantly to its regional goals.
+- CTI-CFF can enhance the impact of its work in the current priority seascapes and in the priority sites by bridging the stakeholders' corporate responsibility with enabling policies for sustainable fisheries, food security, conservation of marine biodiversity and well-being of the coastal communities. - CTI-CFF can expand its work by demonstrating the value of the CTI-CFF regional collaboration and partnerships to create impacts at larger scales and with other government agencies and international development partners and also with additional ocean-using sectors. - CTI-CFF can sustain its work by mobilizing finance strategies and resources for initiatives led by empowered and able communities, by private sector actors and by local leaders that contribute significantly to its regional goals.
 In reaching financial sustainability CTI CFF aims to develop Trust Fund.